The US just got its latest sign that the manufacturing sector is slowing down

 He pointed out that manufacturers in medical, dental, aerospace, defense, automotive and consumer goods are already transforming their production workflows through the power of Additive Manufacturing (AM).

 You may also like How to Choose the Right Software for Your Bespoke Manufacturing.

 Manufacturing is in the midst of a period of unprecedented change, as we transition from the industrial age to the information age.

-Manufacturing processes have evolved and are much more complicated today, a new breed of manufacturing software emerged to help manage this complexity by better equipping the people in the centre of the manufacturing operation.
+Manufacturing processes have evolved and are much more complicated today, a new breed of manufacturing software emerged to help manage this complexity by better equipping the people in the center of the manufacturing operation.